Spinosauridae: Skull

 Spinosaurid skulls—similar in many respects to those of crocodilians—were long, low and narrow.
 As in other theropods, various fenestrae (openings) in the skull aided in reducing its weight.
 In spinosaurs however, the antorbital fenestrae were greatly reduced, akin to those of crocodilians.
 The tips of the premaxillae (frontmost snout bones) were expanded in a spoon shape, forming what has been called a "terminal rosette" of enlarged teeth.
 Behind this expansion, the upper jaw had a notch bearing significantly smaller teeth, into which the also expanded tips of the dentaries (tooth bearing bones of the mandible) fit into, with a notch behind the expansion of the dentary.
 The maxillae (main upper jaw bones) were long and formed a low branch under the nostrils that connected to the rear of the premaxillae.
 The teeth at the frontmost part of the maxillae were small, becoming significantly larger soon after and then gradually decreasing in size towards the back of the jaw.
 Analysis of the teeth of spinosaurids and their comparison to the teeth of tyrannosaurids suggest that the deep roots of spinosaurids helped to better anchor the teeth of these animals and distribute the stress against lateral forces generated during bites in predation and feeding scenarios.

+Despite their highly modified skulls, analysis of the endocasts of Baryonyx walkeri and Ceratosuchops inferodios reveals spinosaurid brains shared a high degree of similarity with those of other non-maniraptoriform theropods.

 Lengthwise atop their skulls ran a thin and shallow sagittal crest that was usually tallest near or above the eyes, either becoming shorter or disappearing entirely towards the front of the head.
 Spinosaurus's head crest was comb-shaped and bore distinct vertical grooves, while those of Baryonyx and Suchomimus looked like small triangular bumps.
 Irritator's median crest stopped above and behind the eyes in a bulbous, flattened shape.
 However, given that no fully preserved skulls are known for the genus, the complete shape of Irritator's crest is unknown.
 Cristatusaurus and Suchomimus (a possible synonym of the former) both had narrow premaxillary crests.
 Angaturama (a possible synonym of Irritator) had an unusually tall crest on its premaxillae that nearly overhung the tip of the snout with a small forward protrusion.